Log in

 Our Club

 We're more than a sailing club: we are a community.
 J-Town is what you want it to be; for some, it is a sailboat race training centre.
 For others, it's our cottage by the lake.
-For most, it's family, one that can include you as well!
+For many, it's a family, one that can include you as well!

 We are a community sailing club.
 We don't have a fancy restaurant, an on-site bar, or a pool with towel service.
 We do make our own feasts and fiestas, Lake Ontario is our playground and our swimming pool.

 We also have some of the most skilled sailors in Toronto.
 Toronto has the world's largest fleet of Albacore sailboats, and all the clubs race together on Friday nights.
-If racing is your thing, J-Town sets the bar among the Toronto Albacore community!
+To learn more about our racing program, click here: https://www.sailtoronto.com/racing

-So if you are looking for an outdoor activity, a new challenge, a workout, a new hangout, look no further,
+If you are looking for an outdoor activity, a new challenge, a workout, a new hangout, or new friends, look no further.

 OUR HISTORY